killuhwhale/appium/src/README.md

 # TODOs

+    Bug:
+     - Bad_apps_list.tsv reports False in column for invalid even when it reports teh reason as invalid.

     - Write utility class to install an apk
         - We should be able to skip the installation step and install apk directly and continue like normal
         - Create/ Curate apks that will fails to demo/ test our process is working correctly for the errors we are trying to catch.